capiotsoftware/notificationengine/README.md

       - subscriptionID

 ## Integrations
 1. **User Management**: This will be customer side service.
-It is expected to expose API for user permission check and get user details for notification process.
-URL can be configured in config file.
+It is expected to expose API to fetch user details for notification process.
+Customers are expected to edit getUserCommunicationObject method in user.js under api/integrations folder.
 2. **SMS gateway**: API to send SMS.
 SMS gateway configuration can be configured in config file.
 3. **Email**: Email notification is in-built process.
-However, SMTP configuration of sender needs to be configured in SMTPConfig.json file.
-A default SMTP config also needs to be configured in config file.
+However, SMTP configuration of sender needs to be configured in config file.
 4. **MongoDB**: MongoDB as database.
 5. **Redis Server**.
 6. **RabbitMQ**: Message broker to manage Email and SMS notification.
 Setup configurations in config file.
+7. **Entity**: Customer can integrate their external service to enrich templates.
+During template enrichment they can provide placeholder with "Service"."attribute".
+To enrich this placeholder our module will use fetch method in "Service.js" file under api/integration folder.
+Customers are expected to complete the fetch and init method according to their need. init method is used to record this service in the mongoDB. fetch method will have the logic to enrich the placeholder and should return a promise. fetch method will take two arguments -
+    1. entity (provided in the notify API)
+    2. attribute (attribute which needs to be enriched)